manitbaser/Bingo/README.md

 # Bingo

-Simulation of Bingo Game in Java using auto-generated numbers by the moderator and tickets for for 'n' number of players using multithreading.
+Simulation of Bingo Game in Java using auto-generated numbers by the moderator and tickets for 'n' number of players using multithreading.

 This assignment was submitted in completion of the course Object Oriented Programming.
 The problem statement is:-